 The clinic focuses its work in three areas:

-- Veterans Benefits Appeals: The clinic litigates benefits appeals after a Notice of Disagreement (NOD) has been filed by a local Veterans Affairs Officer.
-The clinic only accepts benefits appeals referred to it by local and regional Veterans Service Officers.
+- Veterans Benefits Appeals: The clinic handles disability, pension, and education benefits appeals, usually after a Notice of Disagreement (NOD) has been filed by a local Veterans Affairs Officer.

 - Veterans Rights Cases: The clinic handles impact litigation cases centered around the rights of veterans and servicemembers.
 Through impact litigation the clinic helps to build a broad precedent in favor of veterans and servicemembers beyond the individual.
 Such cases include those involving the Uniformed Services Employment and Reemployment Rights Act (USERRA) and the Servicemembers Civil Relief Act (SCRA).